MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/ras/multi-forest/Configure-a-Multi-Forest-Deployment.md

 The following sections contain the configuration procedures for the above scenario deployments.
 After completing a procedure, return to the scenario to continue.

 ### <a name="NRPT_DNSSearchSuffix"></a>Add NRPT rules and DNS suffixes
-Clients that connect via DirectAccess to the corporate network use the Name Resolution Policy Table \(NRPT\) to determine which DNS server should be used to resolve the address of different resources.
-This allows the client to resolve corporate resource addresses and helps the client maintain a proper inside\-corporate\/outside\-corporate classification, which is required to keep DirectAccess working.
+Clients that connect via DirectAccess to the corporate network use the Name Resolution Policy Table (NRPT) to determine which DNS server should be used to resolve the address of different resources.
+This allows the client to resolve corporate resource addresses and helps the client maintain a proper inside-corporate/outside-corporate classification, which is required to keep DirectAccess working.
 The DirectAccess configuration tools automatically detect the root DNS suffix of Forest1 and add it to the NRPT table.
 However, the FQDN suffixes of Forest2 are not added automatically to the NRPT table, and the Remote Access administrator must add them manually.

 The DNS suffix search list allows the clients to use short label names instead of FQDNs.
 The Remote Access configuration tools automatically add all the domains in Forest1 to the DNS suffix search list.
 If you want to enable clients to use short label names for resources in Forest2, you need to add them manually.